AdyS18/SmolCTF/README.txt

-🕵️ Challenge: Encrypted Archives
+🕵️ Challenge:

 You intercepted a file from a suspicious communication.
-The file contains your answer, but it's encrypted with a password.

-Luckily, you also found a note nearby:
+You also found a note nearby:

-"My password is the name of the cipher used by *Julius Caesar* "
+"My password is the name of the cipher used by Julius Caesar"

 Can you retrieve the flag?

 ---

-🔑 Hint: Caesar... but twisted.
+🔑 Hint: Caesar